The Gospel of

 21And he asked his father, "Over what period of time has this happened to him?"

 And he said, "From childhood.
 22And it has often thrown him into both fire or water, trying to kill him.
 But if you can do anything, take pity on us and help us."

 23Jesus said to him, "If I can?
 All things are possible to one who believes."

 24Immediately the boy's father cried out saying, "I do believe!
 Help my unbelief!"

 25Then Jesus, seeing that a crowd is running together, rebuked the unclean spirit, saying to it, "You mute and deaf spirit, I command you, come out of him.
 And you may no longer go into him."

-26And it came out, with shrieking and much convulsing.
+26And it shrieked, and convulsed him greatly, anc came out.
 And he appeared as dead, so as to cause many to say, "He's dead."
 27But Jesus, taking him by the hand, lifted him, and he stood up.

 28And after he went into a house, his disciples asked him in private: "Why weren't we able to drive it out?"